canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

     - Note that all methods in this class should be visible from another class
     - A `foodNeeded` method which returns a `double` equal to the value of **amountPerAnimal** times **numAnimals** which represents the total amount of food needed by the `Farm` object.
-    - A `receiveDonation` method which prints "Thank you for your donation." if the total food needed is less than the amount available for donation, **foodDonation** value and subtract it from available food, and prints "Thank you, but there is not enough for everyone here." otherwise.
+    - A `feedAnimals` method which prints "Animals fed and happy." if the total food needed is less than the amount available in the **foodInSilo** variable, and subtract it from available food.
+If there is not enough food it should print "We need to buy more food." and subtract nothing.

 ## TestDonation Class